openshift/enhancements/enhancements/installer/assisted-installer-in-cluster.md

 #### Can we use sqlite?

-It would be advantageous to use sqlite for the database.
+It would be advantageous to use sqlite for the database especially on stand-alone clusters, so that it is not necessary to deploy and manage an entire RDBMS, nor ship and support its container image.
 The [gorm library supports sqlite](https://gorm.io/docs/connecting_to_the_database.html#SQLite), but it is not clear if assisted service is compatible.
 In particular, the [use of FOR UPDATE](https://github.com/openshift/assisted-service/blob/e70af7dcf59763ee6c697fb409887f00ab5540f5/pkg/transaction/transaction.go#L8) might be problematic.

+For hub clusters doing multi-cluster creation and management, there is an expectation that persistent storage availability and scale concerns will be a better fit for running a full RDBMS.

+A suggestion has been made that in situations where there is a single process running the assisted service, locking can happen in-memory instead of in the database.
+Further analysis is required.

 #### baremetal-operator watching multiple namespaces?